hazelcast/hazelcast-jet-contrib/twitter/README.md

-to create a source by calling the `TwitterSources.stream() or TwitterSources.timestampedStream()` methods with a `Properties` object that includes Twitter credentials, and a supplier function(`SupplierEx`) that provides a specific streaming endpoint.
+to create a source by calling the `TwitterSources.stream() or TwitterSources.timestampedStream()` methods with a `Properties` object that includes Twitter credentials, and a supplier function(`SupplierEx`) that provides a specific Twitter streaming endpoint.

+The Twitter Stream Source provides tweets as JSON formatted raw strings.
+You can extract related fields from tweets by parsing them into a JSON objects.

-Here's an example which the Jet pipelines ingest Tweets from Twitter's Filtered Stream Endpoint that filters the tweets by keywords.
+Here's an example job which the Jet pipelines ingest tweets from Twitter's Filtered Stream Endpoint that filters the tweets by keywords.
 ```java
 Properties credentials = new Properties();